SvitlanaKarahayeva/best-tours-app/README.md

   * More CRUD functionality for the client user: e.g. review and update their contact information
   * Sorting tours by type
-  * More advance styling and Mobile-friendly User Interface
+  * Advanced styling and Mobile-friendly User Interface